nicksergeant/snipt/README.md

 This is the codebase for the website, [Snipt.net](https://snipt.net/).

-# Running the Django app
+# Running the Django app locally with Vagrant

 Install [Vagrant](https://www.vagrantup.com/) and either [VirtualBox](https://www.virtualbox.org/) or
 [VMWare Fusion](http://www.vmware.com/products/fusion).